The Tipping Point

 Australia and France coproduction

 Having been friends since primary school, Téo, Norman and Julien went their separate ways following university; Téo found work in the Netherlands, Norman in France and Julien in Canada.
-However in 2015 they reunited to spend the Christmas holidays together at Téo's house in the Netherlands and this reunion turned out to be the catalyst for the adventure of a lifetime.
-Julien knew that Téo was interested in sailing, so for Christmas he gave him a book about sailing around the world.
-This innocuous gift led to a conversation that concluded with the 3 young Frenchmen leaving their jobs, buying a boat, learning to sail and setting out on the adventure of a lifetime; to sail around the world together.
-And that's how The Apprentis Nomades began!
+However in 2015 they reunited to spend the Christmas holidays together at Téo's house in the Netherlands.
+This reunion became the catalyst for the adventure of a lifetime when all 3 committed to leaving their jobs, buying a boat and sailing around the world together as The Apprentis Nomades!

 Melisa (Producer): "they had so many interesting stories and lots of incredible footage of amazing places from all over the world, but I had to focus on the section of their trip that I found the most interesting; the time they spent in the sub-Antarctic Indian Ocean when they sailed to the Kerguelen Islands, one of the most isolated islands on the planet.
 What they went through both before and after Kerguelen tested them to their absolute limit, but what I found most intriguing about these three remarkable young men is their personal journey.
 So rather than simply focusing on the story of their trip, I wanted to show you who they are, to reveal their incredible heart and spirit and how the time they spent in the Indian Ocean has impacted them both individually and as a team.
 They really are three of the most incredible and inspiring young men that I’ve ever had the pleasure of meeting and I’m in awe of them as human beings.”